jackematics/AND-coding-challenges/challenge-9-hllo-worl/README.md

 # Hllo Worl

-My solution for hllo-worl with both stretch goals completed in Ruby.
+My solution for hllo worl with both stretch goals completed in Ruby.
 My solution returns a single value rather than a list of all possible values.

 ## How to Run